-Small porcelain heads strain from the surface of a smooth white plaster plane.
+Small porcelain heads rise from the surface of a smooth white plaster plane.
 Beneath this glassy sheet, rough forms flow menacingly.
-The figures, covered with crackled glaze, appear as fossils caught in a last gesture.
+The figures, covered with a crackled glaze, appear as fossils caught in a last gesture.
 Eyes closed or averted, they seem absorbed in an intense private melancholy, their fragmented bodies lost to memory.

 The relief sculptures contain small sculptures, drawings and miscellaneous objects layered within the wax and plaster.
 They reference the tokens, marks and memories that a home accumulates and that can be lost to time and forgetfulness.